 The Saskatchewan College of Opticians (SCO) is committed to protecting the privacy of members of the optical profession and members of the public.
 The SCO’s commitment to privacy protection is implemented through the management of the collection, use, disclosure and retention of personal information that the SCO has for individual members of the public and members of the profession.

 The SCO collects personal information from its members for the following purposes

 - creating and maintaining records about applications for and obtaining registration as a member;

-- creating and maintaining records about applications for and obtaining a annual license renewal and for keeping records about suspended cancelled or reinstated licenses;
+- creating and maintaining records about applications for and obtaining a annual licence renewal and for keeping records about suspended cancelled or reinstated licences;

 - creating and maintaining records about members fulfilling their continuing education or continuing competency requirements;

 - to maintain errors and omission liability insurance status